pushingbhutons/iguess-contracts/README.md

 iGuess, is a number guessing game where the user bets that the wheel will land on a number between 1 and their guess (a number between 6 and 96).
 The game is currently set for Ethereum play, ZMZB and ZMZLR coming soon.

-Formerly, [Wheelspin](https://wheelspin.io) is a luck game, similar to Wheel of Fortune, built in Solidity and deployed in Ethereum [Mainnet](https://blockscout.com/eth/mainnet/).
+Forked from [Wheelspin](https://wheelspin.io),a luck game similar to Wheel of Fortune, built in Solidity, and deployed in Ethereum [Mainnet](https://blockscout.com/eth/mainnet/).

 ## Wheelspin Contract Addresses